-The Ensia Mentor Program offers emerging environmental storytellers an opportunity to build their communication skills and professional network by creating an article, video, image gallery, infographic or other work for Ensia under the guidance of an experienced communicator.
+The Ensia Mentor Program offers emerging environmental storytellers an opportunity to build their communication skills and professional network by creating an article, video, image gallery, infographic or other work on a topic of their choice for Ensia under the guidance of an experienced communicator.

 How It Works

-An Ensia mentorship begins with an application from an individual who is interested in creating content for Ensia but who does not have experience or expertise creating content for an international publication.
+An Ensia mentorship begins with an application from an individual who is interested in proposing a specific story for Ensia but who does not have experience or expertise creating content for an international publication.
 Ensia staff evaluate the proposal and the proposer for fit with Ensia and the mentor program.
-Individuals whose proposal is accepted are given an assignment (700-word article, short video, photo gallery, infographic or other work) and matched with a mentor.
+Individuals whose proposal is accepted are given an assignment (700-word article, short video, photo gallery, infographic or other work) for the proposed piece and matched with a mentor.
 The mentor advises the learner as needed, with both keeping in mind that the learner is responsible for the assignment and Ensia editors are responsible for the editing process.

 Ensia Mentor Program learners may be journalism students, professional communicators interested in expanding their skills, or professionals or students in other disciplines interested in environmental communications.
 Learners receive a small stipend along with credit for their work.